 7. Customer Reviews

-In my list of best monitors for programming, there are different choices of monitors with different features.
-I would like to remind you to go over the 6 previous points before deciding on a monitor.
+In our list of best monitors for programming, there are different choices of monitors with different features.
+We would like to remind you to go over the 6 previous points before deciding on a monitor.

 If you are still hesitant over the different choices, it is best to check customer reviews and go over these different perspectives.
 Keep in mind that reviews may be biased as everyone has different preferences.